 The express language of s.
 364.15, F.S., limits the application of the statute to "basic local telecommunications services" and, thus, it has no application to the systems at issue in this proceeding.
-Staff believes this section is not applicable in the instant proceeding because the statute does not apply to wholesale customers.
+We find this section is not applicable in the instant proceeding because the statute does not apply to wholesale customers.
 The OSS is a system provided to wholesale customers, therefore s.
 364.15 is not applicable.

-Accordingly, staff believes that STS' request that the Commission should take action pursuant to this statute should be dismissed.
+Accordingly, we dismiss STS' request that this Commission take action pursuant to this statute.